NobodyWasHere/Pygame-Pathfinding/README.md

 # Pygame-Pathfinding
-A pathfinding algorithm I made with a bad BFS with Pygame.
+A pathfinding algorithm I made with Pygame.

 # Use
-check if pygame is installed (if not, look at https://www.pygame.org/wiki/GettingStarted)
+pygame must be installed (if not, look at https://www.pygame.org/wiki/GettingStarted)
 Open pathfindpg.py with python

 # Controls